DMAIDOH/DMAIDOH/README.md

-- 👋 Hi, I’m Deborah
+- 👋 Hi, I’m Deborah.
+A Computer Science major and Math minor at the University of Richmond
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning full stack web development